Creativity: A History

 22 AC (1995 CE): Twenty-four year old Reverend Matthew Hale forms a new church group called the “New” Church of the Creator – later renamed the “World” Church of the Creator – based in East Peoria, Illinois, where he lives with his father.
 Although not a direct follow-on from P.M.E.
 Klassen’s Church of the Creator, Reverend Hale’s group has some success until its demise with his arrest in 30 AC.

-23 AC (1996 CE): Reverend Hale convenes a meeting of a newly reconstituted Guardians of the Faith Committee at the Montana ranch of Church Leader Reverend Slim Deardorff (formerly of the premier Church of the Creator) where Reverend Hale is elected Pontifex Maximus of the newly formed group — including Ben Klassen, Reverend Hale is the fourth Pontifex Maximus of Creativity since 1973.
+23 AC (1996 CE): Reverend Hale convenes a meeting of a newly reconstituted Guardians of the Faith Committee at the Montana ranch of Church Leader Reverend Slim Deardorff (formerly of the premier Church of the Creator) where Reverend Hale is elected Pontifex Maximus of the newly formed group — including Ben Klassen, Reverend Hale is the fourth Pontifex Maximus of Creativity since its founding in 1973.

 24 AC (1997 CE): The Church begins a Web site maintained by Reverend Jules Fettu and Brother Thomas William Jackley (formerly of the premier Church of the Creator) in Florida.